maciejczyzewski/libchaos/README.md

   </tr>
 </table>

+### Message authentication codes

+A __message authentication code__ (often __MAC__) is a short piece of information used to authenticate a message and to provide integrity and authenticity assurances on the message.

 ### Checksums

-A checksum or hash sum is a small-size datum from an arbitrary block of digital data for the purpose of detecting errors which may have been introduced during its transmission or storage.
+A __checksum__ or __hash sum__ is a small-size datum from an arbitrary block of digital data for the purpose of detecting errors which may have been introduced during its transmission or storage.

 <table width="100%">
   <tr>